 Please note that this is not a call to artists and there is no funding associated with this review and approval process.
 Artists and applicant organizations must work primarily in Davidson County to be eligible to apply.

-If you experience any technical difficulties submitting to this application, please contact Submittable's Customer Support team.
+If you experience any technical difficulties submitting your proposal, please contact Submittable's Customer Support team.

-For questions regarding the content of the application or the guidelines, please contact Anne-Leslie Owens, Public Art Project Manager, at Anne-Leslie.Owens@nashville.gov.
+For questions regarding the content of the application or the guidelines, please contact Anne-Leslie Owens, Public Art Collections Manager, at Anne-Leslie.Owens@nashville.gov.